iam-pratap/Interview-Preparation-Guide/git.md

 **Correct Files to Repair Conflicts:** Alter the files to sync conflicting changes and block future conflicts.
 **Stage solved Files:** Use ‘git add’ to add the resolved files to the staging area.
 **Commit the Changes:** Complete the process by committing the changed files applying ‘git commit’.

+`11.
+What is the difference between git revert and git reset?`

+**Git revert:** When you want to undo a specific commit while preserving the history, especially if the commit has already been shared with others.
+**Git reset:** Use when you need to modify the branch's HEAD pointer, such as when you've made a mistake or want to experiment with different versions.

+`12.
+What is the HEAD in Git?`

+HEAD is a source to the current branch or commit you are working on.
+HEAD normally shows the recent commit of the current branch and moves when you switch branches or check out exact commits.